VelbazhdSoftwareLLC/FreeKlondike/README.md

 Card faces and deck 1 and 2 backs provided by http://www.jfitz.com/cards/

-Four Row Solitaire was created by Matt Stephen and programmed by Matt Stephen, Todor Balabanov, Konstantin Tsanov and Ventsislav Medarov.
+Free Klondike was created by Matt Stephen and programmed by Matt Stephen, Todor Balabanov, Konstantin Tsanov and Ventsislav Medarov.
 Graphics by Vanya Gyaurova, Plamena Popova,Hristiana Kalcheva and Yana Genova.
 This game is a mixture of FreeCell and normal (Klondike) Solitaire.